andrewnoonan2004/ENGLIT-0646/moon-of-crusted-snow.md

 4. Jacob McCloud hung himself presumably out of guilt for the deaths of Jenna and Tara
 5. Scott's influence is growing, and he seems to be an almost oppressive force for many of the people in the reservation
 6. The Story of Nanabush and the geese makes me think Scott is Nanabush and the other people on the rez are the geese
+7. An all-out brawl is occurring by the shop
+8. Scott actually seemed to be a force for good in this situation, breaking up the fight
+9.